alice-biometrics/petisco/doc/events/EventBus.md

 ## Acknowledgments :ok_hand:

-Thanks to [Dani](https://github.com/dgarcoe) for helping us with RabbitMQ and Queues Management. :metal:
+Thanks to [Dani](https://github.com/dgarcoe) for helping us with RabbitMQ and Queues Management. :ok_hand: :metal:

 Thanks to [CodelyTv](https://github.com/codelytv) for guiding us with such a good examples in their repositories. :rocket: